jaapp/ha-marstek/README.md

 - API call timeouts (shown as warnings in the log).
 - Some API calls are not supported on older firmware — please ensure devices are updated before filing issues.
 - Polling faster than 60s is not advised; devices have been reported to become unstable (e.g. losing CT003 connection).
+ - Energy counters / capacity fields may be reported in Wh instead of kWh on certain firmware (values appear 1000× off).
+ - `ES.GetStatus` can be unresponsive on some Venus E v3 firmwares (reported on v137 / v139).
+ - CT connection state may be reported as "disconnected" even when a CT is physically connected.

+Most of these issues are resolved by updating the device to the latest firmware — Marstek staggers rollouts, so many systems still run older versions.
+The Local API is evolving quickly and should stabilise as updates are deployed.

 Example warnings: